kgisl/cs8251/notes/unit5.md

 - Try and understand Kilo project - https://github.com/kgisl/kilo
    - [writing](https://github.com/kgisl/kilo/blob/7a34f41ab091a74fe7ccc3b6fea35f1ab6fb3c5f/kilo.c#L705) to file
    - [reading](https://github.com/kgisl/kilo/blob/7a34f41ab091a74fe7ccc3b6fea35f1ab6fb3c5f/kilo.c#L674) to file
+   - Implement a `<Ctrl-O>` option that loads in a new file into the editor
 - Read and resolve [this](https://github.com/kgisl/cs8251/blob/master/quiz/filereader.c.md) mystery.

+## Key Terms

+### Binary file
+Binary file is a collection of bytes or a character stream.
+The data that is written into and read from binary file remain unchanged, with no separation between lines and no use of end-of-line characters and the interpretation of the file is left to the programmer.

+### Text file
+A text file is a stream of characters that can be processed sequentially and logically in the forward direction.
+The maximum number of characters in each line is limited to 255 characters.

+### Record
+A record consist of a collection of data fields that conforms  to a previously defi ned structure that can be stored on or retrieved from a file.

+### Sequential file access
+In case of sequential fi le access, data is read from or written to a file in a sequential manner while the position indicator automatically gets adjusted by the stream I/O functions.

+### Random file access
+Random access means reading from or writing to any position in a fi le without reading or writing all the preceding data by controlling the `position indicator`

+### Stream
+The stream is a common, logical interface to the various devices that comprise the computer and is a logical interface to a file.
+Although files differ in form and capabilities, all streams are the same.

+### File management
+It basically means all operations related to creating, renaming, deleting, merging, reading, writing, etc. of any type of files.

+### Path
+The path specifies the drive and/or directory (or folder) where the file is located.
+On PCs, the backslash character is used to separate directory names in a path.
+Some systems like Unix use the forward slash (/) as the directory separator.

 ## File Handling in C Language - Quick Reference